injooinjoo/cryptoTrade/gpt-bitcoin/instructions_v5.md

 ### Decision-Making:
 1. **Synthesize Analysis**: Combine insights from market analysis, the current investment state, and the evaluation of previous decisions to form a coherent view of the market.
 Look for convergence between technical indicators and historical performance to identify clear and strong trading signals.
 2. **Apply Aggressive Risk Management Principles**: While maintaining a balance, prioritize higher potential returns even if they come with increased risks.
 Ensure that any proposed action aligns with an aggressive investment strategy, considering the current portfolio balance, the investment state, market volatility, and lessons learned from previous decisions.
-3. **Determine Action and Percentage**: Decide on the most appropriate action (buy, sell, hold) based on the synthesized analysis and current balance.
+3. **Determine Action**: Decide on the most appropriate action (buy, sell, hold) based on the synthesized analysis and current balance.
 Only suggest "buy" if there is available money, and only suggest "sell" if there is BTC available.
-Specify a higher percentage of the portfolio to be allocated to this action, embracing more significant opportunities while acknowledging the associated risks.

 ### Considerations
 - **Gradual Learning**: Your strategy should evolve over time based on the success of past decisions.
 Favor strategies that have shown consistent success.